MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbarmenubutton-class.md

  `TRUE` if the palette mode is enabled, otherwise `FALSE`.

 ### Remarks
  When the menu button is set to palette mode, menu items appear in multiple columns with only a limited number of rows.
 Call this method to obtain the number of rows.
-You can enable or disable the palette mode by calling [CMFCToolBarMenuButton::SetMenuPaletteMode](#cmfctoolbarmenubutton__setmenupalettemode).
+You can enable or disable the palette mode by calling [CMFCToolBarMenuButton::SetMenuPaletteMode](#setmenupalettemode).

-##  <a name="cmfctoolbarmenubutton__istearoffmenu"></a>  CMFCToolBarMenuButton::IsTearOffMenu
+##  <a name="istearoffmenu"></a>  CMFCToolBarMenuButton::IsTearOffMenu
  Indicates whether the drop-down menu has a tear-off bar.

 ```